josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🔊_protecting_the_sound_of_the_voice.md

 - Inconsistent bit-depth or codec headers.
 - Spectral smoothing artefacts from AI regeneration.
 - Unnatural silence distribution between phrases.

 Mapping these anomalies across reposted material reveals coordinated remix campaigns and points of algorithmic injection.

+Looked at together, these “minor” glitches sketch the outline of the interference network: who altered what, when, and with which tools.

 ---